Skip to Content

 Writing non-fiction

-Writing a non-fiction book is a very different project to writing a novel; the motivation, purpose, style and approach are quote distinct.
+Writing a non-fiction book is a very different project to writing a novel; the motivation, purpose, style and approach are quite distinct.
 ‘Non-fiction', of course, covers a wide range of genres and formats; however, there are some principles that apply across the board.
 In this article I will explore some of the basic requirements in writing a non-fiction book.
 Read more

 Ask the Editor 5: Non-fiction submissions